 Associate Professor, Director, Sound Processing & Control Laboratory (SPCL),

-Philippe Depalle, Associate Professor, and Area Chair of Music Technology in the Schulich School of Music, McGill University, Montréal, QC, Canada.
+Philippe Depalle, Associate Professor, Music Technology in the Schulich School of Music, McGill University, Montréal, QC, Canada.
 His research interests include sound synthesis, sound processing, sound analysis, simulation of musical instruments, control of sound synthesis, and spectral analysis.

 He studied at the École Normale Supérieure de Cachan (1980-1985).
 He received the B.Sc. degree in physical chemistry from Université de Paris Sud, Orsay, France, in 1982, and the M.S. and Ph.D. degrees in applied acoustics from Université du Mans, Le Mans, France, in 1984 and 1991, respectively.